influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 more permanent storage.
 This allows for efficient batching of the writes into the storage engine.

-Points in the WAL can be queried and persist through a system reboot.
+Points in the WAL are queryable and persist through a system reboot.
 On process start, all points in the WAL must be flushed before the system accepts new writes.